KURANDA

 Open 7 Days 9am - 4pm

 Delicious homemade ice creams, with all natural ingredients, no preservatives or chemicals, artificial food colouring or additives.
 Try flavours such as custard apple, pumpkin and nutmeg, avocado, ginger, and jaboticaba, as well as the old favourites... chocolate, strawberry, coconut, pineapple and many, many more.
-Now available in soya milk!
+Now available in soya milk.

 THE HONEY HOUSE

-7 Therwine Street, Kuranda (MAP)
+7 Therwine Street, Kuranda

 Phone (07) 4093 7261